SFDO-Tooling/CumulusCI/docs/config.rst

 **macOS/Linux:** ``.../path/to/project/cumulusci.yml``
 **Windows:** ``...\path\to\project\cumulusci.yml``

-This ``cumulusci.yml`` file lives in the root directory of your project, and apply to only this project.
+This ``cumulusci.yml`` file lives in the root directory of your project, and applies to only this project.
 Changes here can be commited back to a remote repository so other team members can benefit from the customizations.
 Configurations in this file apply to this project, and take precedence over any configurations specified in the `global configurations`_ file, but are overridden by configurations in the `local project`_ file.